vscode-restructuredtext/docs/articles/configuration.rst

 You need to restart Visual Studio Code for this change to take effect.

-.. important:: The Snooty language server requires the Python package `snooty` to be installed.
+.. important:: The Snooty language server requires the Python package ``snooty-lextudio`` to be installed.
 If it isn't installed yet, this extension will prompt and guide you through the installation.

 .. note:: You can also enable it at machine level, by making this change in ``Preferences -> Settings``.

 Once configured properly, certain language server features will be activated.

-* The legacy language server provides file path suggestions when pressing ``/`` after lines such as ``- :doc:`` to help speed up input file references.
-* The Snooty language server implements a different set of features.

 Related Resources
 -----------------